Forget Me Not

 A couple years later, in 1977, Star Wars released and changed the entire world.
 Later, it was renamed Star Wars: Episode IV - A New Hope, because not only would it be part of a trilogy, it would also have a prequel trilogy, a sequel trilogy, several stand-alone movies, and numerous television and streaming series set in the same world.
 Kids and adults alike long to be a brave hero ready to save the galaxy or a dastardly villain decked in the coolest outfits ever.
 If you can’t get enough of the Star Wars universe, there are tons of books you can find at the library that can fill that need for more.

-Who knew that in 1996, one silly comedy show could spark such great imagination in so many people?
 Space Jam merged live-action and animation in one super fun and super silly movie.
 Looney Tunes and basketball were and still are some of our favorite things.
 When this movie came out, it was beyond popular.
 It stayed so beloved that 25 years later, they made another one!
 Sometimes, those old loves inspire people to keep making more awesome things.

 Heroes come in all shapes and sizes, and Mulan proved that in 1998.
 Based on the legend of Hua Mulan, this movie shows how one should be true to oneself and do the right thing.
 The young heroine’s actions spoke to girls all over the world as they learned who they were and what was important to them.
 Along the ride, of course, is her comic relief dragon who makes everything fun even in the face of danger.
 To top it off, the music and songs are also pretty amazing.